Mitchellscot/weather-station/README.md

 PATH=/usr/bin/node
 */15 6-23 * * * /usr/bin/node /srv/weather-station/dist/Program.js >> ~/weather.log 2>&1
 ```
-- this will output errors to ~/weather.log if any
+- This will output errors to ~/weather.log if any
+- I use the sudo cronjob.
+You need to do that to access the sensor.
+That's ``crontab -e``
 9. Attach the LCD screen to the pi with the given cables.
 Attach the temp sensor as well.
 Get it all packaged up in a nice case.
 See the image below to see what wires map to which gpio pins.
 Let me know if you have trouble installing the display I have some instructions but I can't link them here.
 10. Plug it in and let it run!
 Most of this was set up 6 months ago, I might have missed some steps.
 If you run into any trouble just email me.